up-csi/rfc-modules/src/rfc/rfc-02.typ

 #show: project.with(
     "RFC-02: Web Application Tech Stack",
-    authors: ("Eriene Galinato", ),
+    authors: ("Eriene Galinato",),
     status: draft-status,
-    abstract: "This document codifies and standardizes the tech stack to be adopted by CSI for creating web applications, with the aim of standardizing ESLint rules, file organization, and content management, among others."
+    abstract: "This document codifies and standardizes the tech stack to be adopted by CSI for creating web applications, with the aim of standardizing ESLint rules, file organization, and content management, among others.", )
-)

 = Preamble